-While college students come in all shapes and sizes (and from a myriad of backgrounds) the oft uttered axiom “poor college student” is no myth.
+While college students come in all shapes and sizes (and from myriad backgrounds) the oft-uttered axiom “poor college student” is no myth.
 Scrimping your pennies to pay your way through school takes sacrifice, gumption, and a fair amount of planning.
 Though some students may have the luxury of part-time (or even full-time) employment to ease the financial burden, college is expensive!

 1. Find flexible work.
 Nothing will drain your savings faster than money going out... and none coming in.
 Working during school can be a juggling act, but it is absolutely doable.
 Look for nearby options that allow flexible hours—bonus points if you’re able to work remotely.
-Whether you’re waiting tables, working at the college bookstore, or managing a freelance writing gig, a college job will not only provide some financial wiggle room, but provide you valuable skill-building opportunities.
-Post-graduation, employers will be looking not just for credentials, but experience in communication, leadership, time management and problem solving.
+Whether you’re waiting tables, working on campus , or managing a freelance writing gig, a college job will not only provide some financial wiggle room but provide you with valuable skill-building opportunities.
+Post-graduation, employers will be looking not just for credentials, but experience in communication, leadership, time management, and problem solving.

-3. Avoid the food trap.
+2. Avoid the food trap.
 Yes, eating is an essential part of staying alive—but not all food is created equal.
-This category can quickly eat up all your discretionary spending if you’re not careful.
-If you have the ability to cook or pack your own food, do it.
-Simple homecooked fare is so much cheaper than convenience stores, coffee carts or restaurants, and has the added benefit of being far healthier (freshman 15, anyone?)
-Try packing a lunch the night before classes, and bringing snacks if you’ll be on campus most of the day.
+This budget category can quickly eat up all your discretionary spending if you’re not careful.
+If you can cook or pack your own food, do it.
+Simple home-cooked fare is so much cheaper than convenience stores, vending machines, or restaurants and has the added benefit of being far healthier ("freshman 15," anyone?)
+Try packing a lunch the night before classes, and bring snacks if you’ll be on campus most of the day.

 5. Ditch the parking.
 Transportation is one of the biggest money wasters you’ll encounter in school.
-Not only will you lose money on frequent fill ups and wear and tear, but parking on campus can be a huge hassle—and cost a pretty penny.
+Not only will you lose money on frequent fill-ups and wear and tear, but parking on campus can be a huge hassle.
 Check to see if your school offers a free transit pass.
 Public transportation is an excellent way to save money, as well as offering you a set time each day to do homework on your commute.
 Public transit not feasible?
 Look into ride sharing or carpooling options… or, if you’re close enough to campus, consider biking or walking to class.
 You’ll save money and parking stress, and bonus points--the planet will thank you.

 In closing, you may have noticed a theme—planning ahead.
 College is a time of intense change, expense, and, at times, pressure.
 To some extent, that's just part of the experience.
 But planning is your key to success.
 Make the time to create a plan BEFORE the need arises, and you'll find that managing your finances while in school is actually much more manageable than you'd think.